aharjula/moodle-qtype_stack/doc/en/Authoring/State.md

 ## Limitations on variable names

-Due to the way the variables are stored the length of the variable name is limited in the following ways:
+Due to the way the variables are stored the length of the variable name is limited in the following ways, if the char limits are unbearable this might be changed but the cost would be more complex analysis tools and limits that only apply to the initialisation phase of the question (i.e. in that phase the global values are stored to a data store that is handled by Moodle and that will probably newer change):

  1. A global-scope variables name should not be over 18-chars,
  2. An instance-scope variables name should not be over 18-chars
- 3. If you intend to use the increment/decrement functions with global or instance scope variables they cannot start with the strings "[il]:" or "[dl]:".
-If you do not use those functions you have five extra chars to use for the var-name
+ 3. If you intend to use the increment/decrement functions with global or instance scope variables they cannot start with the strings "[i]" or "[d]".
+And their length should be less than 16-chars.
+ 4. When using PRT related state variables the instance scope will contain variables named "[X]" where X is the name of the PRT.
- 4. Otherwise you are free to use everything in ASCII-space that you can push to a Maxima string.
+ 5. Otherwise you are free to use everything in ASCII-space that you can push to a Maxima string.

 18-char limit also applies to various other STACK-fields.